tscanlin/developers.optimizely.com/src/content/apps/index.md

 <h3 id="design-requirements">Design Requirements</h3>

-To the extent possible, all apps must follow Optimizely design patterns as described at <a href="http://design.optimizely.com" target="_blank">http://design.optimizely.com</a>.

-Apps should use the <a href="http://design.optimizely.com/oui/index.html" target="_blank">Optimizely User Interface (OUI)</a> to maintain consistency with the Optimizely platform.
+In order to provide a great user experience that feels like a core part of Optimizely, we recommend using our open source CSS framework, [OUI (Optimizely User Interface)](http://design.optimizely.com/oui/index.html).
+This framework defines standard components — grids, buttons, form elements, breadcrumbs — that are cross-browser compatible and easily combined into larger interfaces.
+It's also the same CSS framework that Optimizely's engineers use to build Optimizely.

 You can get started with OUI in two ways:

-1. via our pre-compiled version, as described here, or,
+1. Use the pre-compiled version, as described below (recommended).
-2. via our `optimizely-oui` npm module.
+2. Or, use the `optimizely-oui` npm module.
 Read <a href="https://github.com/optimizely/oui/blob/devel/README.md" target="_blank">https://github.com/optimizely/oui/blob/devel/README.md</a> for more.

 #### Pre-compiled CSS